 - The final sample RIN file shows the full flexibility of the RIN format.
 In this file which can be used to describe an archival scenario, all of the metadata from the three previous examples is present as well as metadata for all of the files associated with this project (whether they be audio, image or data files) and finally metadata about pertinent equipment used during the sessions.

 Not shown in any of the files is the capability to include an old RIN file for archiving and storage.

-Please note that these sample files are formed in accordance with the current draft of the RIN XML Schema Definition.
-They serve, at this stage, solely to demonstrate some of the capabilities of Recording Information Notifications format and the RIN standard, once published, may differ from what is presented here.
+Please note that these sample files are formed in accordance with the current RIN XML Schema Definition.
+They serve, at this stage, solely to demonstrate some of the capabilities of Recording Information Notification format.